pavanvidem/training-material/events/2026-10-12-Advanced-Galaxy-Training.md

         name: RO-crate & Galaxy Training Network (GTN)
         time: "13:30 - 15:30"
       - type: custom
-        name: Documentation: From a workflow to a tutorial
+        name: From a workflow to a tutorial
         time: "16:00 - 17:00"

   - section: "Wednesday"  # section title is optional